NikhilCodes/MERN-tasker/README.md

 ## Usage

-Start the backend server by
+First create deployable build by,
-`node server/index.js`.
+`npm run deploy`
-Open another terminal instance, and run the frontend web in dev mode
+Then run the server by,
-`npm start`
+`npm run startall`

 ## Screenshots